 Negronis are in.
 The ruby coloured bitter delights are everywhere.
-Hipsters might tell you that this has been the case for a few years now, but in reality, the classic Italian cocktail has only gone mainstream in the last nine months or so.
-Not only is it now a common sighting on bar menus, it’s actually quite rare to find a bar that wouldn’t know what you’re talking about if you ordered “off menu”.
+Not only is the negroni now a common sighting on bar menus, it’s actually quite rare to find a bar that wouldn’t know what you’re talking about if you ordered “off menu”.

 The Classic Negroni

 Classic Negronis deliver a mercurial combination of bitter, fruity and juniper-laced tones all in one go.
 Accentuated by an orange peel garnish, there is citrus lift on the nose before the barrage of flavours dance across your mouth.
 For a classic combination, try Sipsmith Gin with Dolin Rouge and Campari.